nebulaeonline/Isaac64cs/README.md

 No dependencies, no fluff, no nonsense.
 In fact, you can just drop Rng.cs into your project or cut & paste and it will *just work*.

-Cyptographic Note: While it is true that certain constructors *do* seed with a crypographically secure 2048-byte seed from the system RNG, ISAAC operations are not guaranteed to be constant time in this implementation.
-ISAAC is itself advertised as a cryptographic RNG, but that term means something different than when this code was published with respect to side channel attacks.
-ISAAC should however be more than secure for most any other use.
+Cryptographic note: The default constructor uses a cryptographically secure system RNG only to seed this non-cryptographic PRNG.
+Do not use this library for secrets, keys, tokens, or other security-sensitive decisions.
+ISAAC operations are not guaranteed to be constant time.

 **Speed:** approx 23.91 seconds in Debug for 500M random numbers (Ryzen 3950x).
 8.3 seconds in Release (~60M 64-bit values per second).
 Should run even faster with AOT compilation.